cloudfoundry-community/mesos-boshrelease/README.md

 This BOSH release includes the following [Apache Mesos](http://mesos.apache.org/) frameworks:

+* [Marathon](https://mesosphere.github.io/marathon/): A cluster-wide init and control system for services in cgroups or Docker containers
 * [Chronos](http://mesos.github.io/chronos/): A fault tolerant job scheduler for Mesos which handles dependencies and ISO8601 based schedules
-* [Marathon](https://mesosphere.github.io/marathon/): A cluster-wide init and control system for services in cgroups or Docker containers
 * [Jenkins](http://jenkins-ci.org/): An extendable open source continuous integration server
 * [Storm](https://storm.apache.org/): A distributed realtime computation system

+However since updating mesos to 1.0.0 Chronos, Jenkins and Storm have not been tested and may not be working.

 ## Disclaimer